WillBaldwin0/LDHP-builder/README.md

 )
 ```

+## Documentation

+Key functions are documented through docstrings.

+## Contributing

+If you want to contribute to, or use our package for a scientific application, please feel free to contact us via the emails in the citation.

-# Dependencies
+## Dependencies

-We use `aseMolec` for working with `ase.Atoms` objects representing organic molecules. https://github.com/imagdau/aseMolec.
+As well as `ase`, `numpy`, `scipy`, We use `aseMolec` for working with `ase.Atoms` objects representing organic molecules. https://github.com/imagdau/aseMolec.